Annai Velankanni

 Annai Velankanni is a 1971 Indian Tamil-language film directed by K. Thangappan.
 The film stars Gemini Ganesan, Jayalalithaa, Padmini, and K. R. Vijaya.
 Kamal Haasan briefly appears in an uncredited role as Jesus Christ.
 It comprises three stories pertaining to Catholic beliefs.

 Premise

 Velankanni, the film's setting, is a town in Nagapattinam district, Tamil Nadu, India.
 It is home to the Basilica of Our Lady of Good Health, built over sites where three Marian apparitions are believed to have taken place since the 16th century.

 Plot

-Mary (Jayalalithaa) is a nurse in a hospital at Nagapattinam and is a devotee of Mary, mother of Jesus who is believed to have appeared in Velankanni thrice in the past.
-While the nurse is away from the hospital meeting her love interest Susainathan (Gemini Ganesan), the saint Mary assumes the nurse's form and attends to her duties.
+Mary (Jayalalithaa) is a nurse in a hospital at Nagapattinam and is a devotee of the Mary, mother of Jesus who is believed to have appeared in Velankanni thrice in the past.
+While the nurse is away from the hospital meeting her love interest Susainathan (Gemini Ganesan), the Virgin Mary assumes the nurse's form and attends to her duties.